Bu4275/AutoAPKTool/README.md

 # AutoAPKTool
-Easy to use apktool and dex2jar on windows
+Easy to use apktool and dex2jar in Windows.

 ##Usage

-Place AutoAPKTool.exe and "tool" Folder in the same Folder.
+Place AutoAPKTool.exe and "tool" folder in the same directory.

-You can use OpenFile button to open file, or Drop file to the form window.
+You can use OpenFile button to open a file, or drop the file to the form window.

 ##Reference